shom-fr/xoa/doc/appendix.meta.rst

 The default configuration
 -------------------------

-.. note:: You can define you own specifications for each of your datasets.
+.. note:: You can define your own specifications for each of your datasets.
     Have a look to the :ref:`indepth.meta` section and to the :ref:`examples`.

 As a :file:`.cfg` file